grantseltzer/blog/content/blog/procfs.md

 Date = 2019-10-02T03:32:37+00:00
 +++

-The very worst part of macos is its lack of a procfs.

-The proc filesystem provides a convenient way of interacting with the running proccess' on your machine by simply reading and writing to files.
+I love the procfs because it provides an intuative and easy to use interface for interacting with the kernel.
+In the same way you'd normally use the command line for exploring files, you can control and find out information about currently running processes.
+All without the need for system calls.

 A procfs is mounted at `/proc` by default.
 If you go into `/proc` you'll see something like this:

 <center>![toplevel](/procfs/toplevel.png)</center>